9-year-old boy catches massive blue catfish in New Mexico

 Flores says the fourth grader named the fish Wailord after the Pokemon character.
 The father says his son released the fish back into the reservoir after taking some photos and videos.

-The biggest fish ever reportedly caught in Elephant Butte history was 78 pounds (35 kilograms).
+The biggest fish ever reportedly caught in Elephant Butte history was 78 pounds.